- Download our Moving to New Zealand Guide (PDF)

 Buying property in New Zealand

-Locals in New Zealand prefer to buy rather than to rent property but, for expats, it may be a good idea to rent at first, while they explore the property market.
-Once an expat decides that they are ready to buy property in New Zealand, the process will usually only take a few weeks to complete.
+Locals in New Zealand prefer to buy rather than to rent property but, for expats, it may be a good idea to rent at first while they explore the property market.
+Once an expat decides that they are ready to buy property in New Zealand, the process will typically only take a few weeks to complete.

 The cost of buying a home in a big city, especially in cities such as Auckland and Wellington, is significantly higher than it is elsewhere in the country.
 Property owners in New Zealand are also charged property rates by the local council.
 These can be hefty, depending on the area, and are worth looking into before committing to a property.